How long can you stay in Spain as a tourist? How does the 90-day rule affect that and how does it work exactly?

 This law was created essentially to improve Spain’s economy and attract foreign talent.
 Under the Entrepreneur’s Law, you will find the following residence permits that can be obtained during your 90-day stay in the country:

-There a couple of residence permits that fall under the General Immigration Regime that can be applied for from Spain on a tourist visa.
-Those are the student visa and the family member of an EU citizen card.
+There are two residence permits that fall under the General Immigration Regime that can be applied for in Spain, on a tourist visa.
+These are the student visa and the family member of an EU citizen card.
 So if the Entrepreneur’s Law does not offer a valid option for your particular case, you can always use these 2 common paths.

 Important: don’t mistake the 90/180-day rule for the 183-day rule